About the Jean Ritchie Fellowship

 Include a very brief, one-page cover letter.
 To ensure an anonymous reading process, please do not put your name on any application materials excepting the cover letter.

-For all genres, include a statement of purpose—no more than two pages—summarizing:
+For all genres, include a statement of purpose—no more than one page—summarizing:

 Applicants must be 18 years of age or older.